Build charts in Amplitude: Add events

 • Any Event: Queries on any event over the time period selected.
 This includes non-active events.

-When you use ![amplitude_logo.png](/docs/output/img/charts/amplitude-logo-png.png) New User in a chart, the chart will look at all events triggered by new users during the interval when they were new.
+When you use ![amplitude_logo.png](/docs/output/img/charts/amplitude-logo-png.png) New User in a chart, the chart looks at all events triggered by new users during the interval when they were new.
 For example, in an Event Segmentation chart, if you compare uniques to event totals, you may see a higher count of events than the number of new users.

 Use wildcards to search for events